-echnology transfer is the process of turning invention into impact.
-More specifically, technology transfer is the transition of institutional knowledge to the market in the form of technological inventions or creative works.
+echnology transfer is the process of turning ideas into impact.
+To be more specific, technology transfer is the transition of institutional knowledge to the market in the form of intellectual property (IP).
 At universities, the goal of technology transfer is to implement technologies and creative works for the public benefit.

-In 1980, Congress enacted the Bayh-Dole Act, giving universities the ability to own the intellectual property (IP) produced by federal research.
-The Bayh-Dole Act also imposed upon universities the duty to commercialize that technology invented through federal research.
-It is the purpose of the TTO to commercialize the creation on behalf of SDSU.
+In 1980, the United States Congress enacted the Bayh-Dole Act, which permitted universities to own IP produced through research funded by the federal government.
+The Bayh-Dole Act also imposed upon universities the duty to commercialize inventions produced through federal research, as well as several other requirements.

-SDSU's Technology Transfer Office was formed in 1998 to serve the needs of research faculty who saw the opportunity for their research to impact the community beyond the University’s labs and classrooms.
+SDSU created the TTO in 1998 in response to demands for support from faculty who saw the opportunity for their research to impact the community beyond the laboratory or classroom.

 The TTO only owns inventions created with significant institutional support as determined by the SDSU University Senate Policy.
 In fiscal year 2018-19, IP commercialized by the TTO generated more than $1 million in royalties.

 Inventors and authors receive 50 percent of the net royalties generated by SDSU IP, as generous a share as any university in the country.
 The remaining royalties are used to support scholarly activities at SDSU, including 25 percent to the inventors' or authors' college.
 In fiscal year 2018-19, IP commercialized by the SDSU TTO generated more than $1 million in royalties for the faculty and university.